Thursday, April 2, 2026

 There is something special about seeing these movies a second time, because generally what happens is that any flaws that might exist become less noticeable or at least easier to ignore.
 In addition, you notice new things with each viewing.
 This was definitely true for watching Star Wars: The Force Awakens, which had a few problems, not the least of which was that the story was somewhat a remake of the original Star Wars film, and the movie is so stingy in providing the audience with information that it made it feel like it was full of plot holes.
 The other major complaint was that the main character, Rey, was so talented in everything that it made her feel like a "Mary Sue", which is a character that is so perfect in everything that the character becomes annoying or unbelievable.
 However, especially on my third viewing of the film, I began to understand Star Wars: The Force Awakens better and really appreciate what they were trying to do, even if it did have a few flaws.

-Whereas Star Wars: The Force Awakens in many ways copies the original film, A New Hope, the new movie contains some elements similar to both The Empire Strikes Back and Return of the Jedi.
+Whereas Star Wars: The Force Awakens in many ways copies the original film, A New Hope, this movie contains some elements similar to both The Empire Strikes Back and Return of the Jedi.
 Having already copied many things from the entire first trilogy, the next movie might have to do something completely different.

-Given all the negativity, I about convinced myself Star Wars: The Last Jedi might not be worth a second viewing, despite feeling thoroughly entertained and emotionally moved the first time around.
+Given all the negativity, I about convinced myself that Star Wars: The Last Jedi might not be worth a second viewing, despite feeling thoroughly entertained and emotionally moved the first time around.
 I was worried that the flaws would stick out too much.

 I have never been so happy to be wrong.
 Sure the film has a few flaws, as many movies do, but the second time around is still very entertaining and emotionally moving.
 This drowns out any plot holes, political agendas being pushed, or confusion the movie has caused the audience about the characters.